fifth-postulate/postscript-whisperer/workshop/guide/src/tool/stack.md

 While developing PostScript programs one often encounters these kind of errors.

 ## Summary
 PostScripts maintains various stacks.
 One of them is the _operand stack_.
 The operand stack is manipulated by pushing values onto them. _Operators_ take values from the stack by popping _operands_ from the stack.
-When an operator tries to pop operands from the stack which does not have enough items an _stackunderflow_ error occurs.
+When an operator tries to pop operands from the stack which does not have enough items a _stack underflow_ error occurs.

 ## Exercises
-1. For each of the following program fragments, draw the resuling operand stack.
+1. For each of the following program fragments, draw the resulting operand stack.

 ```ps
 {{#include ../../image-src/cross.alternative.ps:2:2}}